Workday/canvas-kit/TESTING.md

 even though tests at various levels may overlap.
 Here's a simplified explanation of what each level is meant to test:

-- **Unit**: This level is meant to test the input/output of units of functionality (e.g., utility functions or input props of components that output DOM).
+- **Unit**: This level is meant to test the input/output of units of functionality (e.g. utility functions or input props of components that output DOM).
 - **Functional**: This level is browser-based testing and is where UI behavior and accessibility requirements are specified (e.g., Given a modal example, When clicking on the button, Then the modal should be open).
 Functional tests are against Storybook Stories.
 - **Visual**: This level is where all styling is tested.
-Some props have only visual effects and it is difficult to reason about at any other level.
-All Storybook Stories are automatically visual regression tests.
+Some props only have visual effects and it is difficult to reason about at any other level.
+All Storybook Stories are automatically visual regression tested.

 Tests are supposed to be a source of feedback and confidence.
 To achieve that, a test should be clear about intent and failures.
 Developers tend to ignore passing tests and focus only on failing